matias-dogliani/energybuild/README.md

 * Illogical Values (too high
 or too low)

-The upper limit was set to 4  of the median value and the lower limit to 0.3 of the median to 0.3 of the median.
+The upper limit was set to 4  of the median value and the lower limit to 0.3 of the median.
 Both limits, and the median are in the plot

 ![Energy Usage: finiding anomalies](https://github.com/matias-dogliani/energybuild/blob/master/Imgs/Energy_usage_year_annotated.png)